socketsupply/sockets.sh/src/docs/faq.md

 ### I am nervous about other people transmitting arbitrary information that may be on my device, because this information could open me up to liability (legal, etc).
 How am I protected if I allow my device to relay information for others I don't know or trust?

 Your device never holds plain-text (or plainly accessible) data on behalf of any other user.
-The packets your device relays on behalf of others was encrypted for those intended recipients, and your device could never possibly decrypt or make sense of any of that data.
+The packets your device relays on behalf of others were encrypted for those intended recipients, and your device could never possibly decrypt or make sense of any of that data.